angrybacon/doomsday-wiki/markdown/chapters/meandeck/interaction.md

 considering Ragavan you have to work out what cards in the pile they will be exiling with it.

-The safest method to deal with it is place a cycle effect in any slot they are likely to exile.
+The safest method to deal with it is to place a cycle effect in any slot they are likely to exile.
 This way if they do exile it, they cannot obtain any value from it and if they don't exile it you have still have the draw effect available to you.